 A Real Pain in the Neck

-After the second consecutive day (night) of pain, I visited the hospital.
+After the second consecutive day (and long night) of pain, I visited the hospital.
 I normally try to avoid hospitals unless absolutely necessary, but the pain was becoming unbearable.
 I could manage the affliction well enough when standing or sitting, but lying down was beyond my tolerance.
 When upright, the pain was perhaps 3 or 4 on a scale of ten.
 However, when I tried to lie back, the pain jumped up to at least an 8.

 Thoracic Outlet Syndrome

 That’s when I came across Thoracic Outlet Syndrome (TOS).
 It’s a condition whereby the muscles around the neck and shoulders are overly compressed.
 As a result, they end up pinching the collection of nerves and veins that run beneath the collarbone.
 Blood circulation to the muscles in the region is compromised, consequently generating a considerable amount of pain and numbness (hopkinsmedicine.org).

 One of the potential causes of TOS is from over-worked neck and shoulder muscles.
 This happens from repetitive work & muscle fatigue, that is exasperated over long periods of time.
 It is also associated with bad sitting and posture, carrying heavy packs for too long, as well as certain types of athletic activities such as tennis and baseball.

 The Effects of Poor Posture

 There are other potential causes, but when I read the posture part I immediately felt this might be my issue.
 I had become recently conscious of the fact that I often sit & stand with my back curved and my shoulders rolled forward (see nerd neck).
 Sitting at a computer for long periods of time undoubtedly accentuates the neck strain (see also ergonomic tips).